1995 HM Prison Parkhurst escape: Keith Rose

 Rose, a man with no previous convictions until 1990, was a former computer company director, who had first been imprisoned that year having been sentenced to 15-years-imprisonment for two counts of kidnapping, having a firearm with intent to commit an indictable offence and blackmail.
 Having high levels of both debts related to his personal and business life, Rose, armed with a sawn-off shotgun and wearing combat clothing and a balaclava, forced entry into the home of a food wholesale's deputy chairman, Victor Cracknell, who was the son of food tycoon, Desmond Cracknell.
 Having entered the address, located near Guildford, Rose handcuffed Cracknell's wife to furniture, leaving a ransom note that demanded £1 million for her husband's release.
 He stated that if she attempted to contact police, he would execute her husband.

 He led the deputy chairman to a secluded gully on Dartmoor, where the man, who was blindfolded, gagged and handcuffed, had a noose tied around his neck and a tree branch.
 Meanwhile, despite being warned against it by Rose, Cracknell's wife informed her husband's father, Desmond, who went to the police.
 Detectives imposed a news blackout, whilst Desmond negotiated a ransom fee with Rose during 96 hours of telephone conversations.
 Eventually, a reduced ransom was paid to Rose of £147,000.
 Cracknell was held for five days, trussed up in a sleeping bag with the noose around his neck, until he managed to free himself, staggering to a cottage after days of being out in the cold and rain.
 Police investigated and the majority of the money was located with Rose when he was arrested by officers from Surrey Police in Exeter, having been under police surveillance.

 Having been arrested, police reopened an investigation into the wife of a wealthy supermarket owner, Juliet Rowe, who had been murdered in 1981 in Budleigh Salterton, Devon, during a botched kidnapping.
 As the victim attempted to resist the kidnap, she was shot four times in her back as she fled, with another two shots fired at point-blank range into her head and heart.
 Despite denying his involvement in this offence, he was convicted of the murder and sentenced to life imprisonment.

 Rose was described by a prison guard as being 'polite', presenting 'well' to staff, focusing his attention on attending education classes within the prison.
 Rose and Williams knew one another, having served imprisonment at a different prison.
 Williams considered him trustworthy.

 Andrew Rodger

 On 1 June 1986, Rodger had been caught stealing from a vending machine at Ilford swimming baths by nightwatchman John Garrett.
 Having been caught, Rodger "went berserk", bludgeoning Garrett with a crowbar in a locker room, killing him.
 He was convicted of murder and sentenced to life-imprisonment, with a minimum term of 19-years-imprisonment.

-Rodger's was a really strong prisoner, who was known for bending the doors of cells, as well as bending his iron bed.
+Rodger's was reportedly an abnormally strong prisoner, who was known for bending the doors of cells and his iron bed.